ryanrudolfoba/SteamOS-microSD/README.md

     ![image](https://user-images.githubusercontent.com/98122529/210011817-8d4a2495-8f75-44c3-95cb-2d0769f9d623.png)

 11. Reimage in progress.
-This will take several minutes depending on the speed of the sdcard.
+This will take several minutes depending on the speed of the microSD.

     ![image](https://user-images.githubusercontent.com/98122529/210011958-4aa53d56-ec83-4dca-9a99-814719b10524.png)